MSU-CSE491/CSE491/project-spec.md

 ## Module Types

+Remember that a particular system will have at least three modules: A world, one or more agent types, and one or more interface types.
+In many cases that system will be a "game" if we have a player-style interface, or else a "simulation" if it is all agents with a data-collection/analysis interface.

-Each type of module should have additional functionality.
+Each type of module should have specific functionality.
 Let's assume that we are working with grid-based representations for worlds.
 In that case:

 **World Modules** will need to manage the grid, track where agents are on it, and handle any agent-world or agent-agent interactions.
 The nature of what's in the world and what interactions are allowed will be determined by each world team.
 The world may specify a set of possible actions that agents can take, but the agents themselves will decide which actions they actually do take and when they take them.
 Furthermore, the world module may need to respond to requests for information from interface modules, but the world itself is not responsible for displaying that information to a human user.